Skip to main content

 Introduction

-Under self assessment, you file a tax return which includes all your taxable income for the year – including sources from which you have had tax deducted already.
+Under self assessment, you file a tax return for a tax year which includes all your taxable income for the year – including sources from which you have had tax deducted already.
 If you have any capital gains, you may need to report these too.
-You also claim any allowances or reliefs that you are entitled to on the tax return.
+You also claim any allowances or reliefs (such as for employment expenses) that you are entitled to on the tax return.

-You then ‘self-assess’ what you owe and pay this to HMRC.
+You then ‘self-assess’ what you owe by calculating what your tax position is for the tax year and pay any further amounts due to HMRC.
 This can include income tax, capital gains tax, class 2 and 4 National Insurance contributions (if you are self-employed) and student loan repayments.
 If you file your tax return online using HMRC’s online portal, HMRC will calculate what you owe for you.
+If your self assessment show you have paid too much tax for the tax year, HMRC will repay you what you have overpaid.
+See our page on tax refunds for more information on this.

 It is your responsibility to tell HMRC if you need to complete a tax return.
 See our page Who has to complete a tax return.